 Do you need snow chains to drive to the Remarkables?

 This road is usually open all year round, but it can be closed anytime when the access is not cleared of snow.
 After snow fall, the road could potentially be treacherous and chains definitely need to be carried.
 Signs on the way up the mountain will indicate if chains need to be put on 2-WD or 4-WD vehicles.
 It is always advisable to carry snow chains as the upper roads can often be snowy.
 If you don’t want to drive, but would rather put your life in someone else’s hands, there are frequent shuttle bus services to and from Queenstown.

-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
+The drive is very scenic.
+Plan 25 minutes to complete the drive without any stop.
+The views on the drive begin almost immediately up the road, but 4km up is a looping pull off worth a first gawk.
+At the 6km mark there’s a parking area and short path up to the 900m Trig’s phenomenal view, both out over the lake and down directly below at the confluence of the Shotover and Kawarau Rivers.
 The mountains were allegedly named the Remarkables because they are one of only two mountain ranges in the world which run directly north to south.
 An alternate explanation for the name given by locals is that early Queenstown settlers, upon seeing the mountain range during sunset one evening, named them the Remarkables to describe the sight.